OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-04-Setting-Up-Signal.md

 **Level:** Beginner

 ### Preconditions
-This lesson assumes users have already reviewed their [mobile app security settings](/docs/Chapter02-01-Mobile-Security-Settings/), and walked through  [locking down mobile devices](LINK TK).
+This lesson assumes users have already reviewed their [mobile app security settings](/docs/Chapter02-01-Mobile-Security-Settings/), and walked through  [locking down mobile devices](/docs/Chapter02-03-Locking-Down-Mobile.md).

 ### What will participants learn?

 Participants will learn why encrypting messaging is important and easy to set up.
-They will install Signal, learn how to set and review their privacy settings, learn how to verify safety numbers, set up a group chat, and share a photo.
+They will install Signal, learn how to set and review their privacy settings, verify safety numbers, and explore some of the application's advanced features.

 ### What materials will participants need?